PeterVranken/RTuinOS/README.md

-What's new in Release 1.0?
+What's new in Release 1.0.3?
 --------------------------

+- Added support for Arduino Uno

 - The makefile has been revised: